synth-me/putnam/README.md

 lsc putnam.ls [-option] [file] expression

 --run     [single file] :: Check the current file
---run-m   [single file] :: Check the expression inside the file
+--run-l   [code chunk ] :: Check the current line of code --run-m   [single file] :: Check the expression inside the file
 --folder  [folder path] :: Will search for errors in all folder's files --watch   [single file] :: Watches a single file and searching for errors